mlevy1620/tfcb-homework01/README.md

 AntWiki which I just found and am VERY excited about (https://antwiki.org/wiki/Formicinae)

 ## Ant picture
-Chose this one as my favorite
+Chose this one as my favorite:
 ![Ant picture] (images/Rhytidoponera_metallica.jpg)